 Guest post.
 The views and opinions expressed in this article are those of the guest author and do not necessarily represent the views of Val Heart & Heart Communications Enterprises Inc.

 Pets need as much love and attention as humans do.
 One of the best ways to care for them is by encouraging them, through various means and dedicated toys, to play and stay active as much as possible.
-Playing serves a vital role not only for the physical state of the pet but also for its mental and emotional health.
+Playing serves a vital role not only for it’s physical state but also for it’s mental and emotional health.
 Toys offer pets the chance to increase their stamina, flexibility and mental acuity while providing them with a sense of comfort and relaxation.
-There are many more reasons why toys are vital to the health of the pets, which we will further elaborate upon in the following entries.
+There are many more reasons why toys are vital to the health of the pets, which we will further explain.
 Here is why pets need toys to grow healthy.